 12. “Hurricane Drunk” by Florence and the Machine

-Have you ever been so disheartened that your mind becomes consumed by negative thoughts?
-Florence and the Machine’s song “Hurricane Drunk” will put those feelings into words if that’s the case.
+Have you ever felt really sad and had lots of negative thoughts?
+If you have, “Hurricane Drunk” will put those feelings into words if that’s the case.

-The song is about a breakup that has left the protagonist shaken to his core.
-The narrator resolved to drink his sorrows away in order to get rid of them.
-This song is quite relatable becasue, at some point in life, we all feel as if we have hit rock bottom.
+The song is about a breakup that has left the protagonist devastated.
+To cope, he decides to drink to forget his sorrows.
+This song is quite relatable because, at some point in life, we all feel as if we have hit rock bottom.

 13. “Some Kinda’ Hurricane” by Peter Criss

-This rock song tells the story of a woman who has made a lasting impact on a young guy.
-The lady has a mysterious aura about her and is incredibly appealing, according to the story.
+This rock song is about a woman who left a strong impression on a young guy.
+The woman has a mysterious charm, making her very attractive in the story.

-The young man is utterly enthralled by her and describes her as a hurricane that knocked him out.
+The guy is completely captivated by her and thinks of her as a hurricane that knocked him out.
 The woman, however, vanishes without a trace after spending some time with him.